 In addition, the contents that will be applied in the Prime Market beginning in April 2022 have been included as much as possible.
+The Company implements all the principles established in the Corporate Governance Code.

 [Disclosure based on each principle of the Corporate Governance Code] (Update) [Principle 1-3 Basic Guidelines for Capital Policy]